 Retirement Planning Tips

-- Annuities can be helpful in mapping out your retirement income sources but it’s important to research them carefully before purchasing one.
-The most important things to focus on include the type of investment returns you can expect, the fees you’ll pay to purchase and own the annuity and the quality of the company that’s selling the annuity contract.
+- Annuities can be helpful in mapping out your retirement income sources, but it’s important to research them carefully before purchasing one.
+The most important things to focus on include the type of investment returns you can expect, the fees you’ll pay to purchase the annuity and the quality of the company that’s selling the annuity contract.
 A financially unstable company may not make your expected annuity payments.
 SmartAsset’s annuity reviews can help you separate quality annuity providers from their lesser competitors.